meilisearch/strapi-plugin-meilisearch/README.md

     - Ability to chose which collections should be indexed in MeiliSearch
     - Every time a collection is updated, the updated element should be updated in MeiliSearch as well (listener to add, edit and delete)
     - Possibility to remove a collection from MeiliSearch

-### Bonus

-- Possibility for the user to click `add to meilisearch` on Collection creation